xiao1992/FinalProject_brainhack/README.md

 ## Assumptions for Labeling
 We hypothesize emotion regulation based on patterns in self-report and EEG:
 -	Low arousal with high valence after a high-arousal stimulus → possible regulation
 -	Use self-report 'liking' or 'familiarity' to infer engagement/regulation potential
 -	Compare early vs. late EEG segments to infer downregulation over time

 ---

 ## Scope & Constraints
-To ensure feasibility within BrainHack timeframe:

-1. Use **5 subjects** with highest data quality
-2. Analyze **10 video clips per subject** (with strongest affective signal)
-3. Focus on **one emotion dimension** (valence or arousal)

-This proof-of-concept project lays groundwork for larger scale studies.
+To ensure feasibility within the BrainHack school project timeframe, I will narrow the scope by 1) selecting a smaller subset of 5 subjects (out of the full 32) chosen based on data quality and completeness, 2) reducing the number of video clips per subject to 10 (from 40), focusing on those with strong emotional signals to maximize label clarity, 3) limiting to a single emotion dimension—either valence or arousal.

+The main focus of the project is proof-of-concept and contrast learning model training that will be fulfilled.
+Although generalizability may be limited, the approach provides a foundation for larger-scale validation in the future.

 ---

 ## Methodology
 ### 1. **EEG Preprocessing**
-- Filtering, artifact removal (ICA), normalization
-- Time-locked segmentation (2–5 sec windows)
-- Feature extraction (Power Spectral Density)
-- Data augmentation for contrastive training
+Filter, ICA, normalization; segment into time-locked windows of 2-5s; Get Power Spectral Density (PSD) for each segment and apply augmentation methods for contrastive training.

 ### 2. **Contrastive Learning**
 - Framework: SimCLR (or similar)